justin-kulchycki/PartRidge/README.md

 ## Obtaining partial residuals

-Examining partial residuals can provide insight into the effects of individual predictor variables on the target variable.
+Examining partial residuals provides insight into the effects of individual predictor variables on the target variable.

 ``` r